notmattmoore/quantum-algorithms/README.md

   > A good introduction to universal algebra concepts, written in a very
   > approachable way.
 Chapters 1 and 2 cover much of the required background
   > material for the seminar.
+Note that this is the older 1987 edition.
+There is
+  > a newer 2018 edition.

 * [JB Nation's Notes on Lattice Theory](reference-texts/Nation%20-%20Notes%20on%20lattice%20theory.pdf)